Farial-mahmod/Hyperledger-Fabric-Chaincode/README.txt

-This is a blockchain project based Hyperledger Fabric and its official documentation.
+This is a blockchain project based on Hyperledger Fabric and its official documentation.
 This particular segment extends the functionality of the official Test Network by dividing the development into three parts:

 1. Golang Chaincode (business logic)